 When I was in Year 10, everyone who had achieved above average exam results was asked to complete a questionnaire.
 We were not told what the purpose of this questionnaire was, nor what the outcome would be.
 After the routine requests for name and date of birth, we were asked: “Has anyone in your family ever attended university?”

 I spent a lot of time reading that question.
-I knew that no one in my family had ever to university, or had A levels for that matter, but that was not what I was finding difficult.
+I knew that no one in my family had ever been to university, or had A levels for that matter, but that was not what I was finding difficult.
 Instead of providing the correct answer, I was too concerned with trying to figure out what these answers would mean and what answers I should give.

 By this point, I had assumed that the questionnaire was part of some early university admissions process; the first part of an application or an eligibility check.
 I remember thinking that if I admitted (as it did feel a bit like a confession) that no one in my family had entered higher education, then that would put the university off me and scupper my chances of getting a degree some day.